-Jay Williams Autograph
+Jay Williams Autographs

 Jay Williams is a former American professional basketball player, best known for his winning performances with the Duke Blue Devils.
 Born on September 10, 1981, in Plainfield, New Jersey, Williams attended St. Joseph High School in Metuchen, New Jersey.
 During his senior year, he led his team to a 26-1 record and a No. 1 ranking in the state.
 He was eventually offered a scholarship to Duke University, where he played for the Duke Blue Devils from 1999 to 2002.
-More about Jay Williams

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.